47 Cool Tie Dye Shirt Patterns

 This one could be a refreshing change from the store-bought Superman and Spider-Man t-shirts.

 Initially looking pretty similar to a spiral tie dyed shirt, giving it a second glace will show how unique and stylish the bull’s eye design is.
 An easy one to work on, it is suitable for beginners, just learning the wonders of the tie dyeing technique.

 Everybody is bound to love this timeless black and white pattern.
-The classy design really works for a full sleeve shirt, but you can try it on any style of plain white t-shirt.
+The classy design really works for a full-sleeve shirt, but you can try it on any style of a plain white t-shirt.

 The soft light blue-white pattern is perfect for warm summer days as the shirt looks so comfy that you probably can’t wait to start working on this one.

 Who said that tie dye is not for denim?
 The blue-white pattern of this tie-dyed denim shirt is much cooler than any simple blue denim shirt.